LionelDraghi/bbt/README.md

 bbt is a simple tool to black box check the behavior of an executable through [Command Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface).
 Hence the name : bbt stands for *Black Box Tester*.
+bbt targets both *specification of the behavior* and *test automation*.

 **The outstanding feature of btt is that it directly uses your behavior documentation as a the test script.**
 There is no other file to write.